Albert0i/DAO/README-cont.md

 #### Prologue
 Reality is imperfect; perfection is unrealistic.
-No project is flawless,
+No code is flawless...

 #### I. DAO Server